mattychang/gryder/README.md

 # gryder

-Analysis scripts used in RNA-seq and ChIP-seq.
+Bioinformatics analysis scripts used for RNA-seq and ChIP-seq.

 ## RNA-seq
 `buildTPM.R` builds an expression (TPM) matrix from .tdf files.